astier/model-free-episodic-control/README.md

 whereas his work is a fork of the original work from **[ShibiHe](https://github.com/ShibiHe/Model-Free-Episodic-Control)**.

+The contributions of this project so far are only:
+- Refactoring
+- Small Code Improvements
+- Bugfix

 # Dependencies
 Here's what you need to run the program: